imransai/Depth-Coefficients-4-DepthCompletion/README.md

 ./raw_data_downloader.sh

 It will download the zip files and extract them into a coherent data structure: Each folder contains all sequences recorded at a single day, including the calibration files for that day.
 3. Instead of using velodyne_raw as provided by KITTI Depth Completion data, prepare subsampled data as input to the network.
 The subsampled data should comprise of 0x0_nSKips (64R Lidar Scans), 1x0_nSKips (32R Lidar Scans), 4x0_nSKips (16R Lidar Scans) respectively.
 Run the *trainval_origpadgenerator_subsample.m* in ./Codes/Matlab_Scripts.
 You might need to change the absolute path in the provided scripts.
-You can prepare the subsampled data for both 'train' and 'val' set using the script just by changing the `dataset_type` to `train` or 'val' in the script.
+You can prepare the subsampled data for both 'train' and 'val' set using the script just by changing the `dataset_type` to `train` or `val` in the script.

 To generate the shortened validation set, please use the *generate_valshortened.m* script.